jonrau1/ElectricEye/README.md

 docker build -t electriceye:local .
 ```

-From here you can push to your repository of chocie, be sure to change the tag from `local` to whichever tag your repository is expected.
+From here you can push to your repository of chocie, be sure to change the tag from `local` to whichever tag your repository is expecting or whatever you prefer.
+Maybe just latest, like a chad?

 ### Pulling Images

 You can also pull an ElectricEye image from the various repositories, a `latest` image tag will always be pushed alongside an image tagged with the SHA hash of the workflow `${{ github.sha }}` and can be viewed within the various GitHub Action Workflows within the `Print Image` step.

 To pull from the various repositories, use these commands, you can replace `latest` as you see fit.
 The dependencies within ElectricEye stay relatively stable until a new cloud or major integration is added.
-Check the PR release notes for more information.
+Check the Pull Requests for more information to be sure.

 - Amazon Elastic Container Registry (ECR) Public: `docker pull public.ecr.aws/t4o3u7t2/electriceye:latest`